celery/celery/docs/userguide/tasks.rst

 It's better to have a lot of small tasks, than just a few long running ones.

-With smaller tasks, you can process more tasks in parallell and the tasks won't run long enough to block the worker from processing other waiting tasks.
+With smaller tasks, you can process more tasks in parallel and the tasks won't run long enough to block the worker from processing other waiting tasks.

-But there's a limit, sending messages takes processing power too.
+But there's a limit, sending messages takes processing power and bandwidth.
 If your tasks are so short the overhead of passing them around is worse than just executing them inline, you should reconsider your strategy.
 There is no universal answer here.